polymorpher/sms-wallet/miniwallet/devlog/FEATURE_ROLLOUT.md

 These need some sanitization and maybe some simplification on tests.
 They are pretty much ready for merge

 **Key Features**
+* Operator NFT Collectibles Airdrop: Mini721: These are NFT collections airdropped by Operators to each Registered User.
+For Initial Phase we will use Minion Images.
+Attributes (TokenId, Phone, Address, Country)

+* User/Creator: Friends and Fans: Minted by MiniID Holders to friends/fans 1 to 1 correlation between MiniID TokenId and Mini1155 TokenId (one can issue multiple Mini1155 tokens of the same token ID to any address).
+Think of it as a friends list.
+It could also be event based, i.e. issued by the Owner before an event, and burned afterwards.
+Metadata attributes may include: IssuerTokenId, IssuerPhone, IssuerAddress, IssuerCountry

+* Creator NFT Collections: These are NFT collections (Mini721C) created by Creators (could have its own factory).
+For Initial Phase we will use Minion Images

+* Creator Access Passes: These are NFT Access Passes(Mini1155C) Given by Creators (could have its own factory)

 **Branch and commits**